 These files support page layout and navigation, including suspend and resume:

 - RichTextColumns provides a panel that renders rich text content in one or more columns as needed by the current screen size, resolution, and view state.
 Reversi uses this class in the

 - SuspensionManager is a template-generated class for saving and restoring temporary app state when your app is suspended or terminated.
-Reversi modifies this class to enable it to serialize the interconnected view models.
+Reversi uses a modified version of this class to enable it to serialize the interconnected view models.

-- Toast provides a simple toast notification service.
+Additionally, the Toast class provides a simple toast notification service.

 The tests are split into 4 classes:

 Gameclass and features such as undo and redo.